intel/ai-reference-models/docs/general/pytorch/BareMetalSetup.md

     export CMAKE_PREFIX_PATH=${CONDA_PREFIX:-"$(dirname $(which conda))/../"}
     export work_space=/home/sdp  (you can get the summary.log in this path where the models performance and accuracy write)

-### Install Pytorch* and Intel® Extension for PyTorch*
-Follow [these instructions ](https://intel.github.io/intel-extension-for-pytorch/1.12.0/tutorials/installation.html) to install pytorch and IPEX via pip.

-## The following components are required by some PyTorch* workloads.
-Only build them if indicated in the documentation for that workload.
 ### Build jemalloc
     cd ..
     git clone  https://github.com/jemalloc/jemalloc.git